StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-cluster.md

 ## Step 3: Restore a backup for file storage

 Whether using Network File System (NFS) or MinIO S3 object storage, restore the saved files to the destination folder or bucket used by TheHive.
 Ensure the account running TheHive has the necessary permissions to create files and folders or buckets in the destination.

-## Step 4: Test the restore process

-Periodically validate restoration procedures in test environments to confirm the integrity of the backup data.

 <h2>Next steps</h2>